mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/backend/README.md

 ## REST API v1

 The Backend provides a REST API for accessing the existing image collections.
-The API is accessible via the URI `/rest/v1/collections`.
+The API is accessible via the URI `<host>/rest/v1/collections`.
 The collections can be retrieved via GET requests.

 The collections can also be restricted and sorted using query parameters.
 To determine the number of collections, use the parameter `count`.
-The values `alpha`, `color`, `date`, and `random` are available for sorting parameter `sort`.
-The defaults are `count=10` and `sort=alpha`.
+With `from` you can set the startposition.
+The values `alpha`, `color`, `date`, and `random` are available for the sorting parameter `sort`.
+The defaults are `count=10`, `from=0` and `sort=alpha`.

 For example:

 ```
-GET http://localhost:8080/rest/v1/collections?count=10&sort=alpha <- this would also be the default
+GET http://localhost:8080/rest/v1/collections?count=10&from=0&sort=alpha <- this would also be the default

 GET http://localhost:8080/rest/v1/collections?sort=random
 ```